semperos/gershwin/README.md

 Run a REPL:

 ```
-mvn -Prepl package
+mvn -Prepl test
 ```

-Or just build the uberjar:
+Or build the uberjar:

 ```
 mvn package